Perl/docker-perl-tester/README.md

       - name: make test
         run: make test
 ```

+## Using Helper scripts

+The scripts from [perl-actions/ci-perl-tester-helpers](https://github.com/perl-actions/ci-perl-tester-helpers) are available in the path of each container.
+These scripts can build and test dists for you in various scenarios.
+See [https://github.com/Perl-Critic/PPI/blob/master/.github/workflows/dzil-build-and-test.yml](https://github.com/Perl-Critic/PPI/blob/master/.github/workflows/dzil-build-and-test.yml) for an example of how to use the helpers to build and tests a Perl distribution.

+## More Examples

 You can find more details on how to setup GitHub workflow to smoke Perl projects by reading [skaji/perl-github-actions-sample](https://github.com/skaji/perl-github-actions-sample) GitHub repository.